Patch release

-A point release (also a dot release) is a minor release of a software project, especially one intended to fix bugs or do small cleanups rather than add significant features.
+A patch release (also known as point release, dot release, or bugfix release) is a release of software, especially one intended to fix bugs or for relatively small changes rather than add significant features.
 Often, there are too many bugs to be fixed in a single major or minor release, creating a need for a point release.

 Definition

 The term "point release" refers to a common method of software versioning in which a major version is followed by a decimal point and a minor version.
 When a new minor version is released, the number after the decimal point is incremented, e.g. from 7.0 to 7.1, or from 2.4.9 to 2.4.10.
 The incrementing of the number after the "point" led to this phenomenon being called a "point release".

 Scope

-In a point release, the changes to the software project are typically minor, usually reserved for bug fixes, optimizations, security patches, or to add minor new features.
+In a point release, the changes to the software project are typically minor.
+Such releases are usually reserved for bug fixes, optimizations, security patches, and minor new features.
 Typically, bugs that affect the broad user population are picked for a point release.
 Depending on the organization, the size and breadth of a point release can range anywhere from a fix targeted release for a single customer to a general maintenance release or even a service pack.
 Point releases typically try to be interface-compatible with the previous major release of the software.
 Also, a point release tends to be compatible with all other point releases under the current minor or major version.